 The assessment pattern (scheme of examination) for CIE and SEE shall be mentioned along with the syllabus.
-The Principal may identify a faculty member as the coordinator for CCD at the beginning of the academic year to monitor the CCD program and evaluation process.
-The syllabus for CCD shall be prepared by the concerned faculty approved by the committee constituted by the Principal at the beginning of the semester.
+The Principal may identify a faculty member as the Professor In-charge for CCD at the beginning of the academic year to monitor the CCD and evaluation process for all the programmes.HOD may identify a faculty member as a faculty in-charge to monitor the CCD of the department.
+The syllabus for CCD shall be prepared by CCD committee of each department constituted by the Principal at the beginning of the semester.
+HOD may take suggestions for the development of syllabus from concerned BOS/ Academic Council during BOS/Academic council meetings and submit the same to CCD committee for reference for the preparation of syllabus and evaluation.